duarteocarmo/BigData_WikipediaInspector/index.md

 Sometimes, the page has absolutely nothing inside it (I don't know how/why) therefore, when this happens, it returns '#redirect'.
 You'll see why in the next part.

+Oh, and it also replaces '/n' and '/r' with absolutely nothing.

 You can find my cleanPage function [here](https://github.com/duarteocarmo/WIKIPEDIA/blob/master/Project/P1_Clean_Page.py).

 Here is a snippet of the function: